danielabar/meblog/src/markdown/active_storage_form_errors.md

 Rails' Active Storage is a powerful, built-in solution for handling file uploads, providing integration with cloud storage and automatic attachment management.
 It works out of the box, making it easy to associate files with models.
 However, when a form includes an attachment and validation errors occur, the uploaded file is lost when the form re-renders to display the validation errors, forcing users to select their file again.

-This happens because Active Storage only associates a file with a model after a successful save.
+This happens because [Active Storage](https://guides.rubyonrails.org/active_storage_overview.html) only associates a file with a model after a successful save.
 If the model fails validation, the attachment is not persisted, and the file selection is lost.

 This post will provide a step-by-step solution using direct uploads, hidden signed IDs, and a better file input with Stimulus.
-By the end, you'll have a robust way to ensure users never lose their file uploads due to form validation errors.
+By the end, you'll have a robust way to ensure users don't lose their file uploads due to form validation errors.
+The complete working solution is also available on [GitHub](https://github.com/danielabar/expense_tracker).

+This post assumes familiarity with Rails concepts like models, views, controllers, and database migrations.

 ## Demo Project Setup